-The express purpose of the PTCN and the PICP is to build policing leadership in the Pacific region and collectively navigate regional policing challenges through discovery, knowledge, influence and partnerships.17
+The express purpose of the PTCN and the PICP is to build policing leadership in the Pacific region and collectively navigate regional policing challenges through discovery, knowledge, influence and partnerships.19

-Australian Transaction Reports and Analysis Centre in the APAC region
+AUSTRAC in the APAC region

-The Australian Transaction Reports and Analysis Centre ('AUSTRAC') exercises a dual function as both Australia's specialist FIU and the AML and counter-terrorism regulator.
-Tasked with identifying emerging threats and existing contraventions within the financial system, AUSTRAC's regulatory and investigative powers are set out under the Anti-Money Laundering Counter-Terrorism Financing Act 2006 (Cth) ('AML' CTF Act') and the Financial Transactions Reports Act 1988 (Cth).
+The AUSTRAC exercises a dual function as both Australia's specialist FIU and the AML and counter-terrorism regulator.
+Tasked with identifying emerging threats and existing contraventions within the financial system, AUSTRAC's regulatory and investigative powers are set out under the Anti-Money Laundering Counter-Terrorism Financing Act 2006 (Cth) (AML/CTF Act') and the Financial Transactions Reports Act 1988 (Cth).

-AUSTRAC's primary role as a law enforcement agency is the receipt and analysis of financial data, which can, in turn, be disseminated as intelligence to revenue authorities, law enforcement, national security agencies, human services, regulatory bodies and other partner agencies in Australia and overseas.18
+AUSTRAC's primary role as a law enforcement agency is the receipt and analysis of financial data, which can, in turn, be disseminated as intelligence to revenue authorities, law enforcement, national security agencies, human services, regulatory bodies and other partner agencies in Australia and overseas.20

-The transnational nature of money laundering practice means financial intelligence exchange among domestic agencies and international partners plays a crucial role in tracking the cross-border movements of proceeds of crime.
+The transnational nature of money laundering practice means financial intelligence exchange among domestic agencies and international partners plays a crucial role in tracking the crossborder movements of proceeds of crime.
 The information that can be shared includes transactional records, intelligence, and suspicious matter reports.

 Memorandums of Understanding ('MoUs') are presently in place between AUSTRAC and 93 other equivalent national FIUs.
-This consists of successfully signed agreements with prominent regional partners, including China and the United States of America through the following agencies:
+This consists of successfully signed agreements with prominent regional partners, including China and the United States through the following agencies:

-China Anti-Money Laundering Monitoring and Analysis Centre, on 2 November 2016;19 and the Financial Crimes Enforcement Network, on 27 September 2018.20
+- 1. China Anti-Money Laundering Monitoring and Analysis Centre, on 2 November 2016;21 and - the Financial Crimes Enforcement Network, on 27 September 2018.22 the foreign government requesting the information has provided requisite undertakings as to the protection of confidential information, controlling the use of the information, and assurances have been provided that the use of the information is only for the communicated purpose;23 and